-7.4.1.3 Water control structures to: protect existing development from a flooding hazard; OR, facilitate approved renewable energy generation projects (for water control structures associated with conservation activities refer to Policy 7.4.2) will be permitted to be constructed, maintained or repaired subject to the following:

-- the water management benefits of the water control structure are demonstrated and all feasible alternatives considered through an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, whichever is applicable based on the scale and scope of the project; - there will be no adverse hydraulic or fluvial impacts; and; - impacts on hydrologic function (e.g., water quality and quantity control) are avoided or it can be demonstrated that best management practices including site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions. - 7.4.1.4 Water control structures for any purpose other than that identified in Policy 7.4.1.3 will not be permitted within the channel of a river, creek, stream or watercourse.
+- 6.4.1.3 Water control structures to: protect existing development from a flooding hazard shall not be permitted with the exception of the exemptions listed in Policy 2.3.1.1 and the Conservation Authority; OR, facilitate approved renewable energy generation projects (for water control structures associated with conservation activities refer to Policy 6.4.2) will be permitted to be constructed, maintained or repaired subject to the following: - the water management benefits of the water control structure are demonstrated and all feasible alternatives considered through an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, whichever is applicable based on the scale and scope of the project; - there will be no adverse hydraulic or fluvial impacts; and; - impacts on hydrologic function (e.g., water quality and quantity control) are avoided or it can be demonstrated that best management practices including site and structure design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions. - 6.4.1.4 Water control structures for any purpose other than that identified in Policy 6.4.1.3 will not be permitted within the channel of a river, creek, stream or watercourse.

-MNR is responsible for the approval of dams under the Lakes & Rivers Improvement Act (LRIA).
+MNRF is responsible for the approval of dams under the Lakes & Rivers Improvement Act (LRIA).
 Furthermore, dams are subject to various other pieces of legislation and regulations (e.g., GEA and REA Regulation).